dmx-systems/dmx-documentation/docs/install.rst

 Stopping DMX
 ============

-To stop the DMX server, bring the black terminal windows to the foreground.
+To stop the DMX server, bring the black terminal window to the foreground.
 Type ``stop 0`` into the terminal and press ENTER.
 The DMX server is shut down.